lorenzofox3/zora/README.md

 ```
 ### multiple files setup (recommended)
 You might want to split your tests in various files.
 The recommended way is to make each file exports its own plan... and create a plan of plans.
-The main advantages are:
-* you'll be able to run your test files separately with the command line tool
-* you'll have a single entry point which makes things easier if you want to use a module bundler for example
+You'll have a single entry point which makes things easier if you want to use a module bundler for example or quickly skip a whole set of tests.
 ```Javascript

 //./test/test1.js